-They assist in reducing people’s exposure to chemicals which pose risks to health from water, air and land.

-What is the typical salary for toxicologists?
-How much demand is there in this career?

-Find out more about job prospects, salary, employers for an exciting career as a toxicologist.

-[Present]

 They assist in reducing people’s exposure to chemicals that pose risks to health from water, air, and land.

 What is the typical salary for toxicologists?
 How much demand is there in this career?

 Find out more about job prospects, salary, employers for an exciting career as a toxicologist.